billba/prague/tutorial.md

 }
 ```

-Now we're going to templatize the actions:
+Now we're going to:
+* use a helper for `regExp`
+* templatize the actions

 ```ts
 const botLogic = (c: TurnContext) => {